Miral (2022 film): Reception

 A critic from Times of India wrote that the film "tries to threaten but fails due to mediocre writing", and that "overall, Miral scares us in parts but doesn't threaten or keeps on the edge of our seats".
 The film received further mixed reviews from Vikatan and Dinamalar.

+Aha added Miral to their catalog and premiered it on 1 December 2022.